 Clinicians are rewarded for care focused on care coordination, beneficiary engagement, and patient safety.
 Eligible clinicians may submit their improvement activities by attestation via the CMS Quality Payment Program website, a qualified clinical data registry, a qualified registry, or when possible, from their electronic health record (EHR) system.
-Please note, at this time, Kareo does NOT submit data directly to CMS on your behalf.
+Please note, currently, Kareo does NOT submit data directly to CMS on your behalf.
 There are two kinds of activities: high-weighted and medium-weighted activities.
 To achieve the maximum score of 40 points (20 points for small practices), a MIPS eligible clinician may select either of these combinations:

 - High-weighted activities